sitture/env-config/README.md

 my.second.property=my_second_value
 ```

 You can add multiple `.properties` files under environment directory.
-E.g. You may want to split the property files into:
+E.g. You may want to split the properties into:

 ```text
 .